SQL Server | STUFF() Function

 There are situations when user want to change some portion of the data inserted.
-The reason may be because of the human error or the change in data.
+The reason may be because of human error or the change in data.
 For this purpose, stuff() function comes to action.

 In SQL Server, stuff() function is used to delete a sequence of given length of characters from the source string and inserting the given sequence of characters from the specified starting index.

 2. start: The starting index from where the given length of characters will be deleted and new sequence of characters will be inserted.

 3. length: The numbers of characters to be deleted from the starting index in the original string.

 4. add_string: The new set of characters (string) to be inserted in place of deleted characters from the starting index.

 Note: It is not necessary to have the length of the new string and number of characters to be deleted the same.